Susan-hue43/Customer-Segmentation-Predictive-Modeling-Sprocket-Central-Pty-Ltd-/README.md

 | 0.66 Quantile    | 66.0          | 64.0          |
 | Max              | 99.0          | 99.0          |

+Model evaluation was conducted using a **Quantile Cutoff Comparison**, where predicted customer segments were compared with actual purchase quartiles.
+This ensured that the model’s classifications aligned with real purchase behavior.

+**Key Insights:**

+* The model successfully matched predicted **High Value** customers with the top spending quartile.
+* **Medium Value** predictions closely aligned with middle purchase quartiles, showing consistency.
+* **Low Value** predictions fell into the lowest quartile as expected.

+**Overall Result:**
+The quantile comparison confirmed that the model’s segmentation strongly reflects real-world spending behavior, giving confidence in the predictions made on new customers.

-🔎 Interpretation: The predicted new customer purchase segments closely match the training distribution, suggesting the model generalizes well.
+**Interpretation:** The predicted new customer purchase segments closely match the training distribution, suggesting the model generalizes well.

 ---

-## 🔑 Key Findings
+## Key Findings

-- High-value customers in the new dataset mirror the purchase behavior of historical customers.
-- The quartile-based segmentation holds steady across both datasets.
-- Demographics (age, job, location) contribute meaningfully to customer value prediction.
+The model segmented the **1,000 new customers** into three value groups:

+* **Medium Value:** 366 customers.
+* **High Value:** 328 customers.
+* **Low Value:** 306 customers.

+These results show that the largest portion of customers falls into the **Medium Value** segment, followed closely by **High Value** and **Low Value** groups, with all three segments relatively balanced in distribution.

 ---
+## Conclusion
+The predictive modeling successfully segmented the new customer list in line with historical patterns.
+This provides Sprocket Central Pty Ltd with a reliable **customer targeting framework** to maximize ROI from marketing and sales campaigns.

+---

-## 💡 Recommendations
+## Recommendations
 - **Prioritize High-Value Customers**: Focus marketing and premium offers here.
 - **Engage Medium-Value Customers**: Target them with promotions to move them into the high-value segment.
 - **Optimize Resources for Low-Value Customers**: Maintain engagement but with minimal spend.

----

-## ✅ Conclusion
-The predictive modeling successfully segmented the new customer list in line with historical patterns.
-This provides Sprocket Central Pty Ltd with a reliable **customer targeting framework** to maximize ROI from marketing and sales campaigns.

 ---